mercurier/mcr_salt_and_pepper/README.md

 ### Group 6000: Tactical challenges tweaks
 #### Component 6200: Make SCS kobolds' poisonous weaponry undroppable (install *AFTER* SCS)

+This component assumes that kobolds apply non-magical poision to their weaponry that vaporizes quickly, emulating assassin's "Poison Weapon" ability.
+They will drop non-poisonous weapon instead so that the player's party cannot take advantage of the poison.

 ### Group 7000: Misc tweaks
 #### Component 7010: NPC Customization (for power gamers only!)